MarkoBago95/MovieDataBase/README.md

 ----Albatros---
 First of all there is a video of how it works! : https://www.youtube.com/watch?v=McJnpXxeNeI 15.05.2020
-Studenti:
-Lejla Smječanin
-Dženeta Karahodžić
 Marko Bago

-Naš projekat iz predmeta Razvoj web aplikacija(MovieDatabase)
+Projekat iz predmeta Razvoj web aplikacija(MovieDatabase)

 Fakultet za saobraćaj i komunikacije Sarajevo
 Prof. dr. Damir Omerašević